Good Standing Policy

 EGP Act Compliant

 Engineers and geoscientists in Alberta enjoy high levels of perceived trustworthiness.
-Part of this can be attributed to our system of self-regulation that ensures our work is continually being called to account before our peers.
+This can be partly attributed to our system of self-regulation through which our work is continually being called to account before our peers.
 Safe and reliable professionals take their standing with their regulator seriously.
-As one of the many members or permit holders in good standing, thank you for your commitment to ensuring the success of self-regulation and securing the public trust.
+As one of the many members or permit holders in good standing, thank you for your commitment to the success of self-regulation and securing the public trust.

-Although there must be consequences for non-compliance with regulatory and ethical obligations to help safeguard public safety, APEGA’s priorities are to work with you to help you understand your obligations, to prevent you from falling out of good standing, or to assist you to get back into good standing, when required.
-APEGA is working to develop a suite of enabling tools to provide clarity and to make it easier to identify when you are trending in the wrong direction and to help get you back on track when needed.
+Although there must be consequences for non-compliance with regulatory and ethical obligations to help safeguard the public interest, APEGA’s priorities are to work with you to help you understand your obligations, to prevent you from falling out of good standing, or to help you get back into good standing, when required.
 As always, APEGA staff is here to address the comments, questions, and concerns of our membership.

 Further Reading